Reducing youth homelessness

 What is stable housing?

 Stable housing is renting, or living rent-free, in private, public or community housing.
-This includes share households.
+This includes share households (as defined by the Australian Institute of Health and Welfare).

-- In NSW 2014-15, more than 4,521 young people aged 15-24 years needed specialist homelessness services, as they were living in unstable housing.
+In NSW during 2017-18, more than 5531 young people aged 15-24 years were living in unstable housing and needed specialist homelessness services.

-- A 10 per cent target increase will mean that one in three (32.2 per cent) of these young people will move to stable housing after using specialist homelessness services.
+- by June 2019, more than one in three (34 per cent) of these young people will move to stable housing after using specialist homelessness services.

-The NSW Government is expanding the Youth Private Rental Subsidy so more young people at risk of becoming homeless can rent in the private market.
+Rent Choice Youth helps young people at risk of homelessness to rent in the private market.
 Under the subsidy, young people pay rent starting at 25 per cent of their income.
 As their capacity to pay market rent increases, the amount paid by the government tapers off.

 What can you do?